-This exciting course allows you to explore the causes of criminal behaviour, attitudes to crime, criminal investigations and the wider social impacts of campaigns for change.
-Criminology could well be an appropriate subject option for students interested in other social sciences and law.
+This engaging course allows you to explore the causes of criminal behaviour, attitudes to crime, criminal investigations and the wider social impacts of campaigns for change.
+Criminology could well be an appropriate subject option for students interested in other Social Sciences and Law.

 As an international student you must: